AidaTheShip/sociable_agents/README.md

 - Number of nodes (N) (Graph Theory: Vertex) representing the # of components in the system.
 We call this the size of the network.
 - Number of links (L) (Graph Theory: Edge) represent the total number of interactions between the nodes.
 These can be *directed* or *undirected*.

-For this project, we are interested in linking individuals (agents) with each other; a couple of specific examples include: organization/professional network, friendship network, sexual network, acquaintance network, etc.
+For this project, we are interested in linking individuals (agents) with each other; a couple of specific examples include: organization/professional network, friendship network, sexual network, acquaintance network, etc..
+Social networks will therefore be increasingly important.

 ## Flask Server